 - 1. Definition - a.
 The identified preceptor is present, on-site, to guide the athletic training student, provide professional feedback during or immediately after the teachable moment, and intervene on behalf of the athletic training student and/or patient, if necessary.
 All clinical experiences have established goals for the athletic training student and preceptor - 2.
-Athletic Training Student Expectation - a.
-The athletic training students' level of competency and their clinical responsibility have been defined and outlined by the athletic training faculty and may be found in the athletic training policies and procedures manual.
+Athletic Training StudentExpectation - a.
+The athletic training students' level of competency and their clinical responsibility have been defined and outlined by the athletic training faculty, and may be found in the Athletic Training Policies and Procedures Manual and Preceptor Manual